pgorecki/python-ddd/README.md

 [![codecov](https://codecov.io/gh/Ermlab/python-ddd/branch/master/graph/badge.svg)](https://codecov.io/gh/Ermlab/python-ddd)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Disclaimer: this is a work in progress project, stay tuned for updates.
+Disclaimer: this is a work in progress project, stay tuned for updates (*).

+(*) *This project is is accompanied by my blog https://dddinpython.com/ where I introduce some of the concepts and patterns implemented this repository.*

 ## The goal of this project